11.07.2019 in Law

 Introduction

-The United Nations formed the Convention dealing with Contracts for the International Sale of Goods (CISG) held on 11th April 1980, which is also known as Vienna Convention (Lookofsky & Bernstein 2008).
-This convention was a very important work that was started by the United Nations Commission on International Trade Laws (Martinussen 2006) in 1968, whose main aim was to develop international laws that would ensure equality of trade within the member states who subscribe to CISG, by adopting universal rules that regulate contracts for international sale of goods (Will 1994; 1998).
+The Convention dealing with Contracts for the International Sale of Goods (CISG) was formed by the United Nations on April 11, 1980, also known as the Vienna Convention (Lookofsky & Bernstein, 2008).
+This convention was a significant undertaking initiated by the United Nations Commission on International Trade Law (Martinussen, 2006) in 1968.
+Its primary aim was to develop international laws ensuring equality of trade within member states subscribing to CISG, by adopting universal rules that regulate contracts for the international sale of goods (Will, 1994; 1998).

-This convention was to consider the different socio-economic, geographical and legal background of the member states and to draw acceptable laws that would help remove the barriers, to international trade (Wang 2001).
-It was also to look at the workable transaction procedures through easy language that is easy to interpret, by all business people around the world.
-Other than preparing the international trade laws, the Commission also had the responsibility of promoting the acceptance of the new legal provisions, customs and practices and full collaboration with the organizations at the ground level (Friedland 2005; Rustad 2008) to ensure growth in the international trade (Groot & Franses 2005).
+This convention was intended to consider the different socio-economic, geographical, and legal backgrounds of the member states and to establish acceptable laws that would help remove barriers to international trade (Wang, 2001).
+It was also intended to examine transaction procedures in clear and easy-to-interpret language, accessible to all businesspeople around the world.
+In addition to preparing the international trade laws, the Commission also had the responsibility of promoting the acceptance of the new legal provisions, customs, and practices and full collaboration with the organizations at the ground level (Friedland 2005; Rustad 2008) to ensure growth in international trade (Groot & Franses 2005).

-Should United Kingdom ratify the 1980 UN Convention on CISG?
+Should the United Kingdom ratify the 1980 UN Convention on CISG?

-Any country that intends to be a member if CISG—i.e.to be bound by their terms must have the convention ratified by their government so that it can as well enjoy the benefits of the Convention as a state (Czaga 2004), but not as an individual household, or professional body.
+Any country that intends to be a member of CISG—i.e., to be bound by its terms—must have the convention ratified by its government so that it can also enjoy the benefits of the Convention as a state (Czaga, 2004), but not as an individual household or professional body.
 This is because the Convention is limited to the contracts between governments only, not including private sector like persons, families, and household and personal services.
-Based on the high number of benefits attributed to the Convention of 1980 (Czaga 2004).
+Based on the numerous benefits attributed to the 1980 Convention (Czaga, 2004).
 The United Kingdom should also ratify the convention to be among the many European Union nations, United States, African and Latin American nations that have already approved the CISG.

-Becoming a member of the CISG does not require any financial commitment and obligations for the contracting states, but is however free and only needs approval by the government.
+Becoming a member of the CISG does not require any financial commitments or obligations for the contracting states but is, however, free and only needs approval by the government.
 Administration of the CISG at the domestic level as well does not entail any reporting obligations hence easy to manage because the states do not incur any setting up costs.
-For this reason, all nations including United Kingdom should consider joining the CISG conventions.
-One of the benefits that United Kingdom will enjoy once a member of the Convention is the easier trade with the neighbouring countries who are members of CISG bound by the international trade law to fulfill the contract as agreed.
-The convention protects both the buyer and the seller, to deliver all the goods in their right quality and quantity as outlined in the contract agreement and transferring the property in the goods to the buyer (Han 1989; ALsulaili 2004).
-If the selling party delivers goods earlier than the date stipulated in the contract, it is obliged to deliver any deficiency of quality and quantity as well as replacing the non-conforming goods (Will 1994; Zeller 2009).
+For this reason, all nations, including the United Kingdom, should consider joining the CISG conventions.
+One of the benefits that the United Kingdom will enjoy once a member of the Convention is easier trade with neighboring countries that are members of CISG, bound by the international trade law to fulfill the contract as agreed.
+The convention protects both the buyer and the seller, ensuring the delivery of all goods in the right quality and quantity as outlined in the contract agreement and transferring the property in the goods to the buyer (Han, 1989; Al Sulaili, 2004).
+If the selling party delivers goods earlier than the date stipulated in the contract, it is obliged to deliver any deficiency of quality and quantity as well as replace the non-conforming goods (Will, 1994; Zeller, 2009).

 This convention also provides a wide range of choice among the contracting states on where to buy or sell the goods without challenges of change of operating trade rules and guidelines.
 The member states are able to trade with different counties around the world but with common standards.
 This helps the friendly states to expand their market range and every nation has the freedom to choose contractual parties among the many members to trade with.
 The convention also allows for some declarations and reservations on certain clauses of the CISG, for particular states to be exempted from being bound by specific laws that are in conflict with their different systems of law governing contracts sale of goods in different areas within their territory.
 Some of the member states that have offered declarations upon ratifying the Convention are Denmark, Sweden, Norway and Finland declared that in accordance with paragraph 1 of article 92, they would not be bound by Part II of the Convention Formation of the Contract (Andersen & Crane 2009).